-Also, the natural assets that are critical to the region’s tourism industry and provide direct and indirect ‘cross-sectoral’ economic benefits worth more than $5.2 billion to the regional economy annually.
+Climate change poses one of the most significant future threats to the Wet Tropics region.
+Climate change will likely result in widespread, unavoidable and substantial ecological change, which will impact upon the biodiversity values that underpin the World Heritage listing of the Area.
+The natural assets of the Area are critical to the region’s tourism industry and provide direct and indirect ‘cross-sectoral’ economic benefits of more than $5.2 billion to the regional economy annually.
 The Authority will play a leadership role in responding to climate impacts on the World Heritage Area.
 In collaboration with partners, the Authority will develop an adaptation plan and take responsibility for delivering upon priority actions.